It's A Love Thing

 It's A Love Thing provides an important visual history of London’s sexual health services and the key role collaboration between support organisations, artists and creatives has played in sustaining the sexual health landscape over the last thirty years.

-This exhibition of posters from 1987 to 2015 includes photography by artists Sunil Gupta, Suzanne Roden, Parminder Sekhon and Photo Co-Op, amongst many others.
+This collection of posters from 1987 to 2015 includes photography by artists Sunil Gupta, Suzanne Roden, Parminder Sekhon and Photo Co-Op, amongst many others.
 Spectra CIC holds a collection of over 100 campaign posters that advocate for safer sexual health practices, active consent and pride in identity providing a glimpse into the history of their impactful work alongside partner organisations.
 Artists Jesse Glazzard and Pank Sethi have created two new campaign posters responding to the archive, in collaboration with Spectra CIC staff.

 The exhibited posters invite visitors to “fuck safely, love safely”, “take pride in who you are”, “get set for safer sex” and “...care for our lovers, families, friends and ourselves”.
 They promote safer sex practices free from shame, spread awareness of vaccines and treatments for sexually transmitted infections, dispel harmful myths about HIV, tackle transphobic and homophobic hate crimes and amplify support services available for various community groups.
 Showing images of love across cultures, they are an important celebration of LGBTQIA+ relationships in their many forms.